 Anti-social behaviour (ASB) is ‘behaviour by someone that is likely to cause alarm, distress or harassment to members of the public, not of the same household’.
-Examples of ASB include noise nuisance, harassment and vandalism.

 You can report ASB to us in a number of ways:

 - Use online live chat: Select the chat icon on this screen and type your details to connect immediately to one of our Service Centre Advisors.
 If there are no Advisors available then you will have the option to leave a message and we will get back to you.

 - Phone us on 020 7613 8080, or free from a landline on 0800 072 4611.
 Lines are open from 8am-5pm, Monday-Friday.

 - Write to us at: Housing Services, Newlon Housing Trust, Newlon House, 4 Daneland Walk, Hale Village, London, N17 9FE.